sisl/ngsim_env/README.md

-This is the repository for our submission to ICRA 2020.
+This is the repository for `Online Parameter Estimation for Predicting Human Driver Behavior`.

-# Installation
+# Experiment instructions
-Here is how to get this repository to run.
+Please run the experiments as provided in the notebooks section.
+Detailed comments are provided within the notebooks explaining all the experiments and the associated function calls.

-# Usage
+# Contact info
-Here is how to run the experiments reported in the paper
+raunakbh at stanford dot edu